Discomoth/plotterQt/README.md

 These are all available for installation via the pip installer.

 In the future these will be trimmed, as future and six are both required within the Python 3 port of chiplotle used by plotterQt.

+**This program leverages a submodule and symbolic link to allow access to chiplotle**

+Setting up a submodule requires an extra step.

+1. git clone --recurse-submodules [project link]
+2. git checkout dev_chiplotle
+3. cd into the plotterQt repository
+4. git submodule update

+That should populate the chiplote submodule!
+It might be trickier, so let me know how well this works for clean installations!

 ## Usage